PetroIvaniuk/2022-Ukraine-Russia-War-Dataset/README.md

 ### Tracking
 - Personnel
-- Prisoner of War
+- Prisoner of War (POW) - has not been tracked since 2022-05-10
-- Armored Personnel Carrier
-- Multiple Rocket Launcher
 - Aircraft
+- Helicopter
+- Tank
+- Armored Personnel Carrier (APC)
+- Multiple Rocket Launcher (MRL)
+- Field Artillery
+- Military Auto - has not been tracked since 2022-05-01; joined with `Fuel Tank` into `Vehicles and Fuel Tanks`
+- Fuel Tank - has not been tracked since 2022-05-01; joined with `Military Auto` into `Vehicles and Fuel Tanks`
 - Anti-aircraft warfare
-- Drone
+- Drone - UAV+RPA
-- Field Artillery
-- Fuel Tank
-- Helicopter
-- Military Auto
 - Naval Ship
-- Tank
+- Anti-aircraft Warfare
+- Mobile SRBM System - has not been tracked since 2022-05-01; joined into `Cruise Missiles`
+- Vehicles and Fuel Tanks - appear since 2022-05-01 as a sum of `Fuel Tank` and `Military Auto`
+- Cruise Missiles - appear since 2022-05-01
+- Direction of Greatest Losses

 ### Acronyms
 - POW - Prisoner of War,